Coronavirus (COVID-19) Information: What You Need to Know

 The cause of this outbreak has been identified as a novel coronavirus (COVID-19).

 Coronaviruses are a family of viruses that can cause symptoms ranging from the common cold to severe respiratory illness.
 Certain coronaviruses can infect animals, which occasionally spread from animals to humans, such as severe acute respiratory syndrome (SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV).
 These viruses can then also evolve to spread among people.

 This new strain of coronavirus appears to have rapidly evolved to more easily transmit from person to person.

 How did this outbreak occur?

 Initial cases with this infection were thought to be associated with a live animal market in Wuhan City, China.
 However, not all subsequent cases have had this exposure.

 The number of infections and subsequent deaths from the novel coronavirus have climbed daily.
-In order to prevent the spread of the virus, screening of travelers from China has been instituted at multiple U.S. airports.
-At this time, the CDC recommends avoiding non-essential travel to China, Italy, Iran, Japan and South Korea.
-The World Health Organization (WHO) has declared a global health emergency to highlight the spread of this infection and support prevention efforts.
+The World Health Organization (WHO) has declared a global health pandemic to highlight the spread of this infection and support prevention efforts.